Sentry Page Protection

 Modifications:

-1. Edema, take with Syrup of Five Roots.
+1. Edema, take with Syrup of Five Opening Roots.

-It was called Byzantine because it was very commonly used in Constantinople where it supposedly came from, and it is said Mesue obtained it from there.
+It was called Byzantine because it was very commonly used in Constantinople where it supposedly came from, and it was said Mesue obtained it from there.

 Nothing at the moment